Margaret Pole, Countess of Salisbury: Legacy

 Margaret's son Reginald Pole said, "I am now the son of a martyr whom the King of England has brought to the scaffold although she was seventy years old and his own near relation, for her perseverance in the Catholic faith."
 Margaret was later regarded by the Catholic Church as a martyr.
-She was beatified on 29 December 1886 by Pope Leo XIII, and is known in the Roman Catholic Calendar as the Blessed Margaret Pole.
+She was beatified on 29 December 1886 by Pope Leo XIII, and is known in the General Roman Calendar as the Blessed Margaret Pole.

 Panel paintings of Margaret are in a number of English churches, including: